 Pradaxa (Dabigatran Etexilate)

 Pradaxa is an anticoagulant, or blood thinner, most often prescribed to treat and prevent blood clots in patients with atrial fibrillation (without heart valve issues), deep vein thrombosis (DVT), or pulmonary embolism (PE).
-Pradaxa is also used to reduce the risk of stroke, and to prevent DVT or PE following hip replacement surgery.
+Pradaxa is also used to reduce the risk of stroke, and to prevent DVT or PE following hip or knee replacement surgery.

 Pradaxa is known as a direct thrombin inhibitor, which is a class of anticoagulants.
 Direct thrombin inhibitors like Pradaxa are so named because they work by inhibiting thrombin, which is a blood-clotting enzyme.